 Now, set the Q-Switch angle to the optimal found (i.e. the Bragg angle) by turning the knob back to the zero position and then CCW to the position where the Q-switch was aligned properly.
 Fire the laser to verify the Q-switch is still aligned properly, then set the driver modulation to OFF via the rotary switch on the Q-switch driver (producing a constant RF signal so the switch is always "closed").
-Fire the laser and you should see NO output pulse appear at all (just low-level residual light from the flashlsamp).
+Fire the laser and you should see NO output pulse appear at all (just low-level residual light from the flashlamp).

 The relationship between knob position and angle: The alignment knob has a 48TPI thread and is 55mm from the center pivot so trigonometry can be used to calculate the angle of the AOM for each turn of the knob.
 You, of course, did this in the prelab.